 Tenant selection is probably the most important aspect of Property Management as both the reliability of rental income and the care and well being of the rental property depend entirely upon getting the right tenants.
 We are very pedantic in this process as we are aware that getting the right tenant is our best ‘time saving’ device, overall.

 We select tenants for our Managed rental properties strictly upon the criterion of merit.
 We conduct a personal interview, check ID’s, check previous rental and workplace references and carry out a credit check.
 We are also a contributor and user of the R.E.I.N.Z National Tenancy Database and TPS (Tenancy practice Services).
 Our policy is to rather have the property vacant for a few weeks than to select a less than ideal tenant.
 Please note that we do not accept instructions from owners that may contravene the Human Rights Act or any other enactment that could compromise the health, safety or well-being of future tenants.

 Showing the Property

-Prospective tenants are asked at the time of their interview to supply written copies of any previous rental and/or workplace references.
+Prospective tenants are asked to supply written copies of any previous rental and/or workplace references.
 Quite often, no written references are made available in which case we ask that the contact phone numbers of previous Landlords be supplied so that we can at least obtain a verbal reference.
 We do make contact with all these referees to ascertain and confirm the information supplied to us by the prospective tenant.
 Obviously the results of these enquiries goes a long way to establishing the relative merit rating of each prospect.

 There are however some situations where no previous rental references are available such as a current home owner who has just sold their property or is on transfer, or a young couple who have never rented before.
 In the former case we would seek confirmation of the home ownership and in the latter we may well seek the backing of a written guarantor before offering them a property.